daber/rtl8188eu/README.txt

 5. go to GIT/rtl8188eu folder.
 Then into rtl8188 folder copy /proc/config.gz file from your raspberry PI (use ethernet and SCP or copy proc/config.gz to sdcard and use card reader to copy to PC)

-6. On RPi execute command uname -r, then on PC modify variable KVER with the value retured by uname command.
+6. On RPi execute command uname -r, then on PC open config.mk file in text editor and modify variable KVER with the value retured by uname command.

 7. in rtl8188eu folder run "make" command